 If I am arranging for a successor to take over my practice can I provide them with information about patients in my practice?

-The Personal Health Information Privacy Act, 2004 (PHIPA) permits physicians who are custodians of the medical record to disclose patients’ personal health information to a potential successor for the purpose of allowing the potential successor to assess and evaluate the physician’s practice as long as the potential successor enters into an agreement to keep the information confidential and secure.2
+The Personal Health Information Protection Act, 2004 (PHIPA) permits physicians who are custodians of the medical record to disclose patients’ personal health information to a potential successor for the purpose of allowing the potential successor to assess and evaluate the physician’s practice as long as the potential successor enters into an agreement to keep the information confidential and secure.2

 What happens to my patient records if I die?